LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 The Campaign BI validates that both visit start time and the event time were recorded during 20-Feb, while Report Builder only requires the visit start time to be recorded during 20-Feb.

-Report Builder funnel metrics that are included in the above explanation are available through the “Exposures” and “Viewed and Accepted Offers” datasets.
-Please refer to the [Report Builder glossary file](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Report+Builder/Report+Builder+Predefined+Dashboards+Glossary.xlsx) for the full list of available metrics.
+Report Builder funnel metrics that are included in the above explanation are available through the “exposures” and “viewed and "accepted offers” datasets.
+Please refer to the [Report Builder metrics table]() for the full list of available metrics.

-For any other question\\issue not listed above, please contact LivePerson Technical Support through your LiveEngage Connection Area.
+For any other question\\issue not listed above, please contact LivePerson technical support.